kolyamba123/qa_autotests_flutter/README.md

-# Note on "Login after logout" script:
+# Note on "Login after logout" scenario:
 **Step "Then user on the login page" (test9) fails because it is expected that in financial app after logout from user account, a password is required for re-entry.**

 # qa_automation_integration_test_task